Table of contents

 create-prive-api-key-klaviyo

 Add an email variable to the Klaviyo tag configuration.
-If you haven’t created this variable before, now is the time to do so.
-Below is an example of an e-mail variable.
+If you haven't created this variable before, now is the time to do so.
+Below is an example of an email variable.
 Note this may vary by data layer.
-Don’t know what data layer you have?
-Then check out our explanation of the Data Layer.
+Don't know what data layer you have?
+Check out our explanation of the Data Layer.

 create-email-variable-gtm